 Today, I am sharing step-by-step instructions on teaching a turkey directed drawing as a Thanksgiving art idea.
-In Canada, we celebrate in October and we finished these cute turkeys last month.
-I just had to share with you all so that you can give them a try.
+In Canada, we celebrate in October and finished these cute turkeys last month.
+I just had to share it with you all so you can try them.

-Those who know me and read my blog, know I LOVE DIRECTED DRAWING!
-I love the results you get and all my students feel successful when they see how to draw step-by-step.
-Below are the directions I gave my students and I just love how they turned out!!
+Those who know me and read my blog know I LOVE DIRECTED DRAWING!
+I love the results you get, and all my students feel successful when they see how to draw step-by-step.
+Below are the directions I gave my students; I love how they turned out!!

 Turkey Directed Drawing Step-by-Step Guide

-For this art activity, I used my large chart stand, but you could use your projector or other technology to project the image large enough for all to see.
+I used my large chart stand for this art activity, but you could use your projector or other technology to project the image large enough for all to see.
 You can grab the FREE instructions at the end of this post.

 - Start with the head shape.
-I explain it should look like an upside-down V shape.
+I explained it should look like an upside-down V shape.

 - Add a curved line across the upper part of the head.

-- Add 2 circles close together for the eyes.
+- Add two circles close together for the eyes.
 I let them choose the direction the irises are pointing.

 - Add the turkey waddle to the side of the head.
 I explain that it’s a squiggle line down and back up.